mihailthebuilder/jenkins-server-docker/README.md

 ## If you lose your admin password

 Easiest way is to remove all containers and volumes related to the server and start afresh.
 In Windows, you can do that from the Docker GUI.

+## aws-adfs setup

+I've made some changes to the `aws-adfs` utility so that it copies the `.aws` directory into `/var/jenkins_home/`.
+This way, the Jenkins job can access it.

+I also turned the `/usr/local/bin` directory into a volume as that's where `aws-adfs` stores the executable.

 ## About Docker-in-Docker (DinD)